jhap1982/giveituruguay/2017/2017-03-21 - Valley View Casino Center, San Diego, CA, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-The Zephyr Song
+4. The Zephyr Song
-Dark Necessities
+5. Dark Necessities
-Hey
+6. Hey
-I Wanna Be Your Dog part of
+7. I Wanna Be Your Dog part of
-Right on Time
+8. Right on Time
-Go Robot
+9. Go Robot
-Californication
+10. Californication
-Around the World
+11. Around the World
-The Getaway
+12. The Getaway
-Charlie
+13. Charlie
-Higher Ground
+14. Higher Ground
-Soul to Squeeze
+15. Soul to Squeeze
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Goodbye Angels
+17. Goodbye Angels
-Fight Like a Brave tease
+18. Fight Like a Brave tease
-Give It Away
+19. Give It Away

 ## Notes